balena-io/docs/pages/learn/manage/serv-vars.md

 __Note:__ Environment and service variables defined in the dashboard will not apply to devices in [local mode][local-mode].

+Values can be up to 1MB (or approximately 1 million characters) in size each.
+Note however that variables are communicated to a device every time it checks in with the API, which may potentially result in a lot of [network traffic][bandwidth-control].
+The interval can be configured with the [BALENA_SUPERVISOR_POLL_INTERVAL configuration variable][poll-interval].

 ## Fleet environment and service variables

 Environment and service variables defined at the fleet level are available to all devices in that fleet unless they are redefined with a variable of the same name at the device level.